That is true. It is also the least interesting way to understand him.

 That is enough to see what lasted.

 Asher's significance is not that someone once ranked him highly.
 It is that the sport still cannot tell its own growth story without him.
-He was part of the generation that made pro bowling look like a real touring profession, and he won enough to remain in the official memory of the game long after the television moment that produced him changed shape.
+He was part of the generation that made pro bowling look like a recognized touring profession, and he won enough to remain in the official memory of the game long after the television moment that produced him changed shape.

 That is a better reason to keep him than any anniversary list.